Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Enable JEI ResourceID searching as required prefix by default
 - Hide NYI items from The Twilight Forest from JEI
 - Disable EnderIO celebrating the New Year, as it tends to cause significant lag
+- Add a NBT clearing recipe for the RFTools Filter Module

 ## Text and Quest Updates: